CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 * Comparing the classical and quantums.
 ## 3 Solving a real-world problem involving cell phone tower placement in Gotham City.
-Task 3 was all about applying our solutions to a real world problem.
-For the problem we are helping out our good friend Batman (aka Bruce Wayne).
+In this task we address a real world problem for Wayne Enterprises.
 The city of Gotham is looking to put in new cell towers.
 Given a list of possible locations we need to figure out a way to place the cell towers such that their signal ranges do not overlap.

 As we see from the problem statement this can be mapped onto a UDMIS problem.
 That is if you look at each cell phone pole as a vertex in a graph G(V,E).
 The edges are repesented by the connection to the vertices and because we want to be sure that there is no overlap all the conditions of the UDMIS problem are satisfied.